nayan2000/movie_bot/README.md

 Movie_Bot

 As the name suggests, it is a chatbot where in you can ask reviews, details about any movie.
-Apart from this, the bot has knowledge to respond to common phrases like hey, who are you?, etc in a complete sense.
+Apart from this, the bot has knowledge to respond to some of very common phrases like hey, who are you?, etc in a sensible way.
 This is my first attempt in developing chatbots.
 The bot has been developed on top of technologies: